ariasdiniz/macaw_framework/README.md

 - **TruffleRuby**: TruffleRuby is another Ruby interpreter that is fully compatible with MacawFramework.
 This provides developers with more flexibility in their choice of Ruby interpreter.

 - **JRuby**: MacawFramework is also compatible with JRuby, a version of Ruby that runs on the Java Virtual Machine (JVM).

+Sure, here's a rewritten section for your README:

+## MacawFramework's Built-In Web Server

+MacawFramework includes a built-in web server based on Ruby's TCPServer class, providing a lightweight yet robust solution for serving your web applications.
+It incorporates features such as SSL security and a thread-based architecture, offering a balance of simplicity, performance, and robustness.

+### Key Features

+- **SSL Security**: Our server integrates SSL security, offering secure communication for your applications.
+By providing a valid SSL context, the built-in TCPServer will be wrapped in OpenSSL's SSLServer, adding an essential secure transport layer to your web server.

+- **Thread-based Architecture**: We employ a thread-based model where a specified number of worker threads are used to handle client connections.
+Incoming connections are queued in a work queue, where they are then processed by the worker threads, ensuring fair scheduling and load distribution.

+- **Thread Pool Management**: We make use of Ruby's built-in synchronization constructs, using a Mutex to safely manage the worker threads pool.
+A maintenance routine periodically checks the health of the worker threads, respawning any that have died, ensuring consistent server performance.

+- **Graceful Shutdown**: Our server is designed to gracefully shut down when required, making sure all pending connections in the work queue are processed before closing the worker threads and the server itself.
+This ensures that no client requests are abruptly terminated, providing a smooth user experience.

+It's worth noting that while our threading model is simple and effective, it has some limitations.
+The number of concurrent connections it can handle is limited by the number of worker threads, and it could be susceptible to slow clients, which could tie up a worker thread and reduce the server's capacity.
+However, for JRuby and TruffleRuby users, this threading model can leverage true system-level threading due to the lack of a Global Interpreter Lock (GIL), potentially providing better performance on multi-core systems and handling larger numbers of concurrent connections more efficiently.

+Despite these trade-offs, MacawFramework's built-in web server offers a good balance for most web applications, particularly for small to medium scale deployments.
+For larger-scale applications with high concurrency demands, consider supplementing the built-in server with an event-driven architecture or utilizing a third-party server solution better suited for such scenarios.

+In summary, MacawFramework's built-in web server provides a straightforward, efficient, and secure solution for running your web applications, requiring minimal configuration and making deployment a breeze.

 ## Usage